 Figure 2 Receiver operating characteristic curve for the prediction of bowel damage progression.
 The line with dots represents the receiver operating characteristic curve; the line without dots is the reference diagonal.
 ROC: Receiver operating characteristic.

-Table 1 Baseline demographic and clinical characteristics of patients
+Table 1 Baseline demographic and clinical characteristics of patients, n (%)